 Cromwell reinforces the notion.
 This solemn man wears the black uniform of Velka’s priests and serves the same role as Oswald in DS1, forgiving sins in exchange for souls.
 However, this wasn’t always the case.
 He sells the white uniform that Drangleic priests wore before the kingdom’s collapse as well as various miracles, including Perseverance — a spell given to clergy traveling abroad where they would benefit from the miracle’s protection against poisons and other dangerous status effects.
 The fact that these clergymen are charged with proselytizing and training as ascetics but don’t often return brings Lecia of Lindelt to mind, but this spell is only sold by Cromwell.
 Evidently, the man was one such priest sent out to Drangleic where he has remained ever since.
 The fact that he is the only one to sell the unabridged story of Great Heal and the only other besides Targary to sell Heavenly Thunder suggests that he was quite the high-ranking cleric too.
 His location at Tseldora’s chapel further indicates that he was a member of the mining town’s local parish, hence he wields the same great scythes carried by its parasitized peasants.

 This history explains why Cromwell converted to a somewhat forgotten goddess, dressing in the very same robes that her followers did long ago.
 And he has fully embraced her.
 The cleric sells medicine created by rolling up “dark bugs” as well as the Scraps of Life hex, matching his heretical Goddess of Sin’s own dabbling with the Dark.
 Cromwell likewise sells all the bite rings originally created by Arstor, the shady earl of a shady nation that Velka had kept a firm presence in during the events of DS1.
 This connection also explains why he owns the Ring of Resistance.
-Having most likely found this Olaphis masterpiece in town, the man probably took it specifically because it boosts poison, bleeding, petrification, and curse resistance — the same four resistances that the three bite rings boosted in DS1. (petrification was originally classified as part of curse) Moreover, the ring’s description calls these gemstones “blessed” unlike those of its counterpart, the Dispelling Ring.
+Having most likely found this Olaphis masterpiece in town, the man probably took it specifically because it boosts poison, bleeding, petrification, and curse resistance — the same four resistances that the three bite rings boosted in DS1. (petrification was originally classified as part of the curse status) Moreover, the ring’s description calls these gemstones “blessed” unlike those of its counterpart, the Dispelling Ring.
 Their sacredness is presumably why Cromwell only gifts the ring to those with decently high faith, associating the magic power with his atypical deity.
 That it is called the “resister’s ring” (抵抗者の指輪) is almost too perfect.

 As to where he learned his darker works, it is possible that hexes and the like were taught in Tseldora.
 It is also possible that he learned from the Hollow sorcerers found lurking around town.
 Despite their white robes and use of standard soul sorcery, these Hollows possess dark troches and rouge water associating them with less than holy magic.
 This is only emphasized by their use of bat staves, which have bat corpses attached to the tips for some vaguely religious ritual significance despite the cadavers’ pathogens making them poisonous.
 These sorcerers clearly flirted with the Dark powers of pagan faiths and may have shared some of their secrets with Cromwell before hollowing.
 If their presence predates Tseldora’s destruction, then it is all the more likely.
 But what about his black uniform, imbued with Velka’s power according to its DS1 description?
 The other priests found in the chapel wear the standard robes of Drangleic sorcerers, so how did Cromwell come to possess this unless he has met or at least received the attention of his goddess?